anushac14/recipes-and-ratings-analysis/README.md

 ---

 ## Framing a Prediction Problem
-The problem that I am trying to predict is given the nutritional facts about a recipe, can we predict the amount of calories that dish has.
+The problem that I am trying to predict is given the nutritional facts about a recipe, can we predict the amount of calories that a dish has.
 Since my response variable is calories (which is a continuous variable), this problem would be considered regression.
-During my exploratory analysis, there seemed to be correlations between various nutition facts and the calorie amount, which is why I chose calories as my prediction variable.
+During my exploratory analysis, there seemed to be correlations between various nutrition facts and the calorie amount, which is why I chose calories as my prediction variable.
 The metric that I decided to use to evaluate my model is R^2 because this indicated how well a model fits the data and what percentage of the variability the model captures.
-This is more informative than other evaluation metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) because MSE and RMSE only provides information about the magnitude of the model's prediction error without offering insight into the overall fit of the model.
+This is more informative than other evaluation metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) because MSE and RMSE only provide information about the magnitude of the model's prediction error without offering insight into the overall fit of the model.

 ---